google/ads-api-report-fetcher/gcp/README.md

 * `get_data` - true/false, pass true to get all data from executing script (a map of CID to rows)

 Returns:
-If `get_data` query argument passed then a map of CID to row counts will be returned.
+If `get_data` query argument passed then a map of CID to rows will be returned, otherwise a map to row counts will be returned

 #### gaarf-bq
 Body: